earthstar-project/earthstar/docs/specification.md

 >
 > Common encodings such as JSON, and protocols built on them such as GraphQL, have to way to represent binary data.

 `content` may be an empty string.
-The recommended way to remove data from Earthstar is to overwrite the document with a new one, with `content = ""`.
+The recommended way to remove data from Earthstar is to overwrite the document with a new one which has `content = ""`.
+Documents with empty content MAY be considered to be "deleted" and therefore omitted from some queries so that apps don't see them.

 In future versions the `content` will be allowed to be `null`, meaning we don't know what it is.
 This allows handling documents without their actual content -- "sparse mode".
 This is not allowed in the current version.

+TODO: max length of content?

 ## Content Hash